pflanze/mailmover/README.md

 It can be run as a daemon, using the `-l` option (and optionally `--repeat` to limit the number of repetitions in case there are memory leaks).
-For example, add the following to crontab:
+For example, add the following to crontab of the user that receives the email:

      @reboot daemonize --start --out log/mailmover.log loop /opt/chj/mailmover/mailmover --repeat 100 -l 5 -d MaildirIn/new/ -m Maildir